 Our annual collection of the best Christian school websites on the internet.
 Each of these sites was handpicked and compiled by the BLVR team.
 Send an email to [email protected] if you’d like to have your Christian school’s website considered for next year’s list of best Christian school websites.

-Please note: These Christian school websites are not ranked in any specific order.
+Please note: These Christian school websites are not necessarily ranked in a specific order.

 Evangelical Christian School’s website has a beautiful and approachable user interface.
 They’ve scattered large imagery throughout their site of smiling children, giving off a feeling of warmth and comfort.
 Clean fonts and color palette also add to the user’s perception of the school, conveying elegance and prestige.